tendermint/tendermint/docs/spec/abci/apps.md

 be sycnronized during `Commit`.

 ### Commit

+Application state should only be persisted to disk during `Commit`.

 Before `Commit` is called, Tendermint locks and flushes the mempool so that no new messages will be received on the mempool connection.
 This provides an opportunity to safely update all three